ClaraBausson/milestone_project_2/README.md

 ### Media
-All background images were taken from two stock image libraries, [Pexels](https://www.pexels.com/) and [Freepik](https://www.freepik.com/).
+All background images were taken from two stock image libraries, [Pexels](https://www.pexels.com/) and [Pixabay](https://pixabay.com/).
 Some pictures were modified with filters, to better fit the overall theme.

-The pictures are hosted on [Cloudinary](https://cloudinary.com/).

 ### Acknowledgements